 The IET is governed by a Board of Trustees that ensures the IET complies with its obligations as a charity and sets the strategy for the organisation.

-The ballot is conducted for the IET by Electoral Reform Services and voting is open until Wednesday, 10 April 2019 at 12.00 noon (BST).
+The ballot is conducted for the IET by Civica Election Services (formerly known as Electoral Reform Services Limited) and voting is open until Wednesday, 1 April 2020 at 12.00 noon (BST).

 If you have any questions about the election process or the ballot, please contact the Governance team.